 In 1987, two gentlemen named Mike Stewart and Steven Lewis formed Blackjack Knives in Los Angeles, CA. With the intention of importing and selling Chris Reeve’s range of South African fixed blade knives as well as developing their own range of knives.

-Consequently, Blackjack’s first, non-Chris Reeve knife, was the “Mamba”.
+Blackjack’s first, non-Chris Reeve knife, was the “Mamba”.
 These knives were designed and ground by Mike Stewart and released in 1987 with the logos chemically etched onto the blade.

 Unfortunately, the company was poorly managed and nearly went bankrupt the same year the Mamba was released.
 However, the company managed to survive its first brush with death.
-As the company recovered and began to grow, Blackjack began to expand its product line and moved their production to Seki City, Japan where Mike’s knives were produced by the Kencrest Corporation.
+As the company recovered and began to grow, Blackjack began to expand its product line and moved its production to Seki City, Japan where Mike’s knives were produced by the Kencrest Corporation.

 However, although the Japanese-produced knives were praised for their quality, profit margins for Blackjack were small because of the weakness of the American Dollar against the Japanese Yen at the time.
 Then, compounding matters, Mike also began having trouble with the Japanese producers because the knives they produced sometimes differed slightly from the prototypes sent to them.